 In addition to the above essential entry requirements, successful applicants also tend to have:

-- Advanced level qualifications (or equivalent) in Chemistry.
+- Advanced level qualifications (or equivalent) in Science.

 - Experience of observing the teaching in a secondary school in this country.

 If your initial application is successful, we will invite you to the next available Interview Day.
 For more information on the interview process, visit our PGCE Secondary Education interviews page.